Production Scenarios

 Support in the Production Phase

-Our role as a design engineering firm typically doesn’t end when the product first ships.
+Silicon Engines' role as a design engineering firm typically does not end when the product first ships.
 We provide a variety of support services during the production phase: